 - Visit a faucet showroom where you can touch and operate a variety of faucets.

 - Choose a finish that will wear well.
 Chrome is the most popular and the most economical.
-Brushed nickel, brass, bronze, stainless steel, matt black and custom are also options.
+Brushed nickel, brass, bronze, stainless steel, matte black and custom are also options.

 - Look for a high-end finish that “pops” and feels luxurious when you hold the faucet.